borisbaldassari/ai4eu-aura/graphene/README.md

-# AURA on AIBricks
+% Containers for AURA

-Implementation of the AURA workflow for AIBricks.
+Implementation of the AURA workflow for [Eclipse Graphene](https://eclipse.org/graphene).

 ## Workflows